Batad Rice Terraces photo by Jacques Beaulieu via Flickr Creative Commons

 Even before tattoos started becoming a rage in the West, tattoos were already a thing in the Philippine islands due to tribal influences.
 If you want to experience having a one-of-a-kind tattoo, you may want to try out tribal tattoo artists.

-The most prominent tribal tattoo artist is the 100-year old Whang-Od in the province of Kalinga.
-While the trek to her home is a long one, it will certainly be worth it considering she is the last “mambabatok” of her tribe.
+The most prominent tribal tattoo artist is the 100-year-old Whang-Od in the province of Kalinga.
+While the trek to her home is long, it will undoubtedly be worth it, considering she is the last “mambabatok” of her tribe.

 Eat Balut

-Balut is probably the first thing that your Filipino friends will want you to try out.
+Balut is probably the first thing your Filipino friends will want you to try.
 If you do not know what balut is, that might be a good thing as it is not for the faint of heart.
-Basically, balut is a duck egg with a developing embryo.
+Basically, a balut is a duck egg with a developing embryo.
 That is boiled and then served with vinegar and salt.

 Eat Balut - Photo by John Brian Silverio